How does Binge compare with Foxtel Now?

 Binge vs Foxtel Now: What’s the difference?

 Foxtel has had a rough introduction to the world of streaming, thanks mostly to the ill-fated and unstable Foxtel Now app.
-But now the Australian media megalith is hoping to leave all that behind, with their newest streaming service, Binge.
+But Australian media megalith is hoping to leave all that behind, with one of their popular streaming services, Binge.
 It's what Foxtel is hoping will become the destination for premium TV and movies, at a more competitive price.
 But now that it's been out for a while, how is it stacking up against Foxtel's last app?
 Let's compare the two side-by-side.

 Binge vs Foxtel Now: The basics